xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% capture macos %}
 ### Download

-The macOS version of **xPack GNU ARM Embedded GCC** is packed as a TGZ archive.
+The macOS version of **xPack GNU Arm Embedded GCC** is packed as a TGZ archive.
 Download the latest version named like:

 -  `xpack-arm-none-eabi-gcc-8.3.1-1.1-darwin-x64.tgz`

 ### Unpack

-To install GNU ARM Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/<version>`:
+To install GNU Arm Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/<version>`:

 ```console